 - A down payment can help reduce the mortgage payment and/or paying mortgage insurance.
 This could be to your benefit.

 - A down payment may help you qualify to purchase a higher priced home than if you purchased with no down payment.

 - A down payment will give you more loan options to choose from, but not necessarily always a lower interest rate or payment….it depends on several variables.

-If deciding to use a down payment when buying a home in California, how much down should you make?
-1%, 3%, 3.5%, 5%, 10%, or 20% down payment?????
+Should I or Can I only put down 1%, 3%, 3.5%, 5%, 10%, or 20% down payment?
 This is where you need to rely on your mortgage broker or lender to sit down and figure out what is best for you and explain the various loan, rate and payment options available to you.
 If I addressed every variable in this blog post, it would be 10 pages long…..and that would be really boring.